-We have acted as counsel to Inergy, L.P., a Delaware limited partnership (the "Partnership"), in connection with the registration under the Securities Act of 1933, as amended (the "Securities Act") of (i) 889,906 common units (the "Initial Common Units") representing limited partner interests in the Partnership, and (ii) 254,259 common units (the "Converted Common Units") issuable upon conversion of 254,259 senior subordinated units in the Partnership into common units representing limited partner interests in the Partnership, in each case, to be offered and sold by the offering unitholder pursuant to the Partnership's Registration Statement on Form S-3 (the "Registration Statement") being filed with the Securities and Exchange Commission on August 29, 2003.
+We have acted as counsel to Inergy, L.P., a Delaware limited partnership (the "Partnership"), in connection with the registration under the Securities Act of 1933, as amended (the "Securities Act") of 42,575 common units (the "Common Units") representing limited partner interests in the Partnership to be offered and sold by certain offering unitholders pursuant to the Partnership's Registration Statement on Form S-3 (the "Registration Statement") being filed with the Securities and Exchange Commission on or about September 23, 2002.

 As the basis for the opinions hereinafter expressed, we have examined the Registration Statement, the Amended and Restated Agreement of Limited Partnership of the Partnership (the "Partnership Agreement"), and such other instruments and documents as we have deemed necessary or appropriate for purposes of the opinions expressed in this letter.
-In addition, we have reviewed certain certificates of the managing general partner of the Partnership and of public officials, and we have relied on such certificates with respect to certain factual matters that we have not independently established.
+In addition, we have reviewed certain certificates of officers of the general partners of the Partnership and of public officials, and we have relied on such certificates with respect to certain factual matters that we have not independently established.